SUSY in Silico: numerical D-brane bound state spectroscopy: R=0 sector and the supersymmetric ground state

 \subsection{Numerical setup and results}

-To construct the ground state wavefunction numerically, we will input the full Schr\"{o}dinger problem into the Mathematica's {\tt NDEigensystem} command.
+To construct the ground state wavefunction numerically, we will input the full Schr\"{o}dinger problem into the \emph{Mathematica}'s {\tt NDEigensystem} command.
 The coupled differential equations of interest (see appendix \ref{r0eqsapp}) obtained from $H\Psi_0=\mathcal{E}\,\Psi_0$ are :

 with $\mathcal{D}^2$ as in (\ref{laplaceop}).
 We have defined $\Phi\equiv\mu^{1/2}\,\tilde{D}-\tilde{F}$.
 By virtue of the BPS equations, $\Phi=0$ in the ground state, but it does not necessarily vanish in the excited states.
 It turns out that $\Phi$ satisfies the same wave equation as an $R=\pm 2$ state (see for example (\ref{hrm2}) and (\ref{hrp2})), hence states with vanishing $\Phi$ have no superpartners in the $R=\pm 2$ sectors.
 The excited states with $\Phi=0$ thus live in short multiplets, as described in appendix \ref{r0eqsapp}.
 We also note here that the norm of the $R=0,~j=0$ wavefunctions is given by